-Separate payments should be submitted / processed for each examination whether you are applying online or (if submitting an application for the first time) submitting completed Form A and B paper applications.
-If you have submitted joint applications payment will only be taken for the DCH Clinical if a candidate is successful in the Foundation of Practice Written Examination (previously known as MRCPCH Part 1A Written Exam) and there are sufficient available spaces at DCH Clinical host centres for that exam period.
+Separate payments should be submitted / processed online for each examination.
+If you have submitted joint applications payment will only be taken for the DCH Clinical if a candidate is successful in the Foundation of Practice theory examination (previously known as MRCPCH Part 1A Written Exam) and there are sufficient available spaces at DCH Clinical host centres for that exam period.

 DCH Clinical application only

-If you have passed the Foundation of Practice Written Examination / Part 1 A previously you only need to apply online to take the DCH Clinical exam.
-You do not need to provide any other supporting documentation or evidence that you are eligible to sit the DCH Clinical exam once you have passed your Foundation of Practice / MRCPCH Part 1 A
+If you have passed the Foundation of Practice theory examination you only need to apply to take the DCH Clinical exam online.
+You do not need to provide any other supporting documentation or evidence that you are eligible to sit the DCH Clinical exam once you have passed your Foundation of Practice.

 Applicants must please note that places are limited and a submitted application to sit the exam does not guarantee a place onto the DCH Clinical Examination.

 Applicants may be placed for their exam anywhere in the UK.
-You will not always be placed close to home but we make every effort to take special requests into consideration if you include them on your application form.
+You will not always be placed close to home but we make every effort to take requests into consideration if you include them on your application.

 DCH Hong Kong exam applications

-Applicants interested in applying to sit the DCH Written or Clinical Exam components in Hong Kong should contact the Hong Kong Exam Centre
+Applicants interested in applying to sit the DCH theory or clinical exam components in Hong Kong should contact the Hong Kong Exam Centre

 The Hong Kong exam centre contact email is email@example.com .